What do they do, and how do they work?

 Deafblindness is a dual sensory impairment/loss, which describes the fact that two senses are being affected.

 Another form of Deafblindness is Ushers Syndrome.
-This is where someone experienced a hearing loss and an eye disorder called retinitis pigmentosa (RP).
+This is where someone experiences hearing loss and an eye disorder called retinitis pigmentosa (RP).

-Someone with Ushers will experience progressive degeneration of the retina which will cause an ongoing loss of peripheral vision.
-This would mean that the person would only be able to see straight ahead of them.
+Someone with Ushers will experience progressive degeneration of the retina, which will cause an ongoing loss of peripheral vision.
+This would mean that the person could only see straight ahead of them.

 Types of Interpreters for Deafblind people

 Deafblind people have different needs and preferences when it comes to communication.